Law of the absorption time of some positive self-similar Markov processes: Some final remarks and illustrative examples

-Here $X$ is a regular spectrally negative $\alpha$-stable, $\alpha \in (1,2)$, L\'evy process killed upon entering into the negative half-line.
-Caballero and Chaumont \cite{Caballero-Chaumont-06} characterized the characteristic triplet of the underlying L\'evy process.
-In \cite{Patie-CBI-09}, the author obtained the expression for its Laplace exponent.
+The Laplace exponent of the underlying L\'{e}vy process of $X$ has been computed Patie \cite{Patie-CBI-09} in terms of the Pochhammer symbol.
 Instead of using this expression, we follow an alternative route.
-Indeed, in \cite{Patie-OU-06}, the author computed the unique increasing invariant function, say $P_{\lambda}$, of the Ornstein-Uhlenbeck process defined by
+Indeed, in \cite{Patie-OU-06}, the author computed the unique increasing invariant function, say $P_{+}$, of the Ornstein--Uhlenbeck process defined by